mlnotebook/mlnotebook.github.io/content/post/neuralnetwork.md

 	</div>
 </div>

-As you can see from the figure, the sigmoid function takes any real-valued number and maps it to a real number in the range $(0 \ 1)$ - i.e. between, but not equal to, 0 and 1.
+As you can see from the figure, the sigmoid function takes any real-valued input and maps it to a real number in the range $(0 \ 1)$ - i.e. between, but not equal to, 0 and 1.
 We can think of this almost like saying 'if the value we have maps to an output near 1, this node fires, if it maps to an output near 0, the node does not fire'.
 The equation for this sigmoid function is:

 <div id="eqsigmoidFunction">$$
 \sigma ( x ) = \frac{1}{1 + e^{-x}}